-Katharina Kral is a German architect with a focus on modern timber construction as well as residential building design and different forms of micro-living.
-She has been working at Buchner Bründler Architekten in Basel, Switzerland, for the last ﬁve years, where she was project leader for several design and construction projects, Kral acquired a holistic understanding of the complex processes of building.
-Her most recently built project is a large residential building complex in Zurich, Switzerland, that features one of the largest, entirely wooden facades that has been built up to that point.
+Katharina Kral is a German architect with a focus on housing and material specific construction topics in the fields of timber and concrete construction.
+During five years at Buchner Bründler Architekten in Basel, Switzerland, where she led design and construction projects, Kral acquired a holistic understanding of the complex processes of building.
+Her most recently finished project is a large residential complex in Zurich, Switzerland, that features one of the largest, entirely wooden facades that has been built up to that point.

-Kral was born near Frankfurt am Main and holds a Dipl.Ing. with distinction for remarkable program achievements from TU Darmstadt, Germany.
+Kral holds a Dipl.Ing. with distinction for remarkable program achievements from Technische Universität Darmstadt (TU Darmstadt), Germany.
 Before working in Switzerland, she taught structural analysis for architects I-IV at TU Darmstadt.
-She also worked at Planquadrat Architekten in Darmstadt and NKBAK Architekten in Frankfurt.
+She also worked as a design architect at Planquadrat Architekten in Darmstadt and NKBAK Architekten in Frankfurt.
 At Cornell, Kral is continuing material studies in timber and concrete through elective seminars.
 She is also integrating her work in second-year design studios.

 - Scholarship Studienstiftung des Deutschen Volkes e.V.
 (2008-11)

-- K. Kral, Dogan, T. "anSICHTEN, Katalog zur Jahresausstellung 2008 des Fachbereichs Architektur der TU Darmstadt," Wasmuth, Tübingen (2008)
+- Kral, Katharina and Timur Dogan, "anSICHTEN, Katalog zur Jahresausstellung 2008 des Fachbereichs Architektur der TU Darmstadt," Wasmuth, Tübingen (2008).